unumux/fed-assessment/readme.md

 * Review the mock-up files in the Instruction folder

 ###Expected Interactions
+* Mobile Menu
-*The mobile menu should transition smoothly when expanding and collapsing
+	* The mobile menu should transition smoothly when expanding and collapsing
+* Hover States
+* Odds of Beating the Dragon Calculator